||Department of Engineering

 Cambridge University Engineers' Association

-If you wish to update your details please contact Cambridge University Alumni Office.
+If you wish to update your details, please contact the Development and Alumni Relations Office.

 Officers and Executive Committee

-The Officers of the Association are a President, a Vice-President, an Honorary Secretary and an Honorary Treasurer.
+The Officers of the Association comprise a President, a Vice-President, an Honorary Secretary and an Honorary Treasurer.
 The present post holders are:

 ||Dr Michael Purshouse